- HIV/AIDS 101

 - Maintain up-to-date HIV resource lists.

-- Use as an internal tool to write grant applications.
+- Use as an internal tool to coordinate the writing of grant applications and reports.